aakash1998/real-estate-voice-assistant/README.md

 ## 🧠 What This Is

 Most AI voice demos are a single API call wrapped in a script.
-You paste some text, call an LLM, and play audio.
-That is not engineering — that is glue code.

 This project focuses on the real engineering challenges behind a production voice system:

 - How do you stream audio continuously without blocking the event loop?
 - How do you measure and budget latency across three independent components?
 - What happens when Deepgram drops mid-call?
 When Groq times out?
 When ElevenLabs fails?
 - How do you prevent a voice assistant from listening to and responding to its own voice?
-- How do you display all of this in a live operations dashboard that updates in real time?
+- How do you build a RAG pipeline that retrieves relevant properties semantically?
+- How do you maintain conversation context across a full leasing conversation?
+- How do you measure system quality with real evaluation metrics?

-These are the problems that production AI teams deal with every day.
+These are the problems production AI teams deal with every day.
 This project addresses all of them.

 ---